 Tartaglia et al. used eight different FPSE membranes for preliminary experiments to extract antidepressant drugs from conventional biological matrices (plasma and urine) and unconventional biological matrices (human saliva).
 For the optimization of the extraction process, all the parameters were gradually optimized to obtain the maximum extraction efficiency of the compounds.
-After the activation of the membranes, the initial general conditions have been tested: each support was immersed in 500 μ L of standard solution for 30 minutes under stirring and then each membrane was immersed in 150 μ L of MeOH for 30 min for analyte back-extraction.
-Subsequently, other parameters were optimized: extraction time, elution solvents and mixtures, back extraction time and volume.
-After selection of optimal condition using standard solutions, the optimization was performed on the biological complex matrices mentioned previously.
-[61]
+After the activation of the membranes, the following initial general conditions have been tested: each support was immersed in 500 $\mu L$ of standard solution for 30 min under stirring, and then each membrane was immersed in 150 $\mu L$ of MeOH for 30 min for analyte back-extraction.
+Subsequently, the eluant was tested and the following parameters were optimized: extraction time, elution solvents and mixtures, back extraction time, and volume.
+After the selection of optimal conditions using standard solutions, the optimization was performed on the biological complex matrices mentioned previously [59].

-In the same way, Locatelli et al. have optimized all parameters to obtain the maximum extraction of twelve azole antimicrobial drugs residues from human plasma and urine.
-They have investigated three different FPSE membranes, and different dimensions of these, to study the optimum sample volume and the optimum extraction media dimension.
-[36]
+In the same way, Locatelli et al. have optimized all parameters to obtain the maximum extraction of twelve azole antimicrobial drug residues from human plasma and urine.
+They have investigated three different FPSE membranes and the different dimensions of these to study the optimum sample volume and the optimum extraction media dimension [36].

-Kabir A. et al. have used this simple and powerful technique combined with HPLC-DAD for simultaneous monitoring of three anti-inflammatory drugs (ciprofloxacin, sulfasalazine, and cortisone) using in treatment of inflammatory bowel disease.
-They have tested five different FPSE membranes coated with different sorbent and different extraction parameters to develop an extraction procedure for molecules that are characterized by a wide range of LogP.
-[31]
+Kabir A. et al. have used this simple and powerful technique combined with HPLC-DAD for the simultaneous monitoring of three anti-inflammatory drugs (ciprofloxacin, sulfasalazine, and cortisone) administered in the treatment of inflammatory bowel disease.
+They have tested five different FPSE media membranes coated with different sorbents and different extraction parameters to develop an extraction procedure for molecules that are characterized by a wide range of LogP [31].

-Gazioglu I. et al. have combined FPSE-extraction with HPLC-fluorimetric detention to quantify simultaneously Febuxostat and Montelukast in human blood.
-[62]
+Gazioglu I. et al. have combined FPSE-extraction with HPLC-fluorimetric detection to simultaneously quantify Febuxostat and Montelukast in human blood [60].

-Recently FPSE extraction was also used by Tiris G. et al. to extract an anti-viral drug from breast milk [63] and was also applied for in vivo non-invasive exhaled breath aerosol sampling to monitoring the exposure to xenobiotics by Locatelli M. et al. [64-66]
+Recently, FPSE extraction was also used by Tiris G. et al. to extract an anti-viral drug from breast milk [61] and was also applied for in vivo non-invasive exhaled breath aerosol sampling to monitor the exposure to xenobiotics by Locatelli M. et al. [62] and other xenobiotics [63,64].

-The amazing benefits of FPSE as a new generation sample preparation technique were further manifested in a study presented by G. Sidiropoulou et al. [67] where FPSE was combined with UPLC-ESI-MS/MS to monitor the presence of residual antiviral drugs including amantadine, memantine, and rimantadine in human urine.
-Sol-gel poly(propylene glycol)-poly(ethylene glycol)-poly(propylene glycol) coated FPSE membrane reached extraction equilibrium in just 20 min, thanks to the rapid mass transfer of the target analytes from the bulk of the sample to the FPSE membrane due to the engineered affinity of the sol-gel sorbent towards the target analytes via different intermolecular interactions and the sponge-like porous structure of the sol-gel sorbent.
-A matrix matched calibration curve was developed in the range of 5-100 ng ml-1 to aid the quantitative analysis of the target analytes in unknown clinical samples.
+The amazing benefits of FPSE as a new-generation sample preparation technique were further manifested in a study presented by G. Sidiropoulou et al. [65], where FPSE was combined with UPLC-ESI-MS/MS to monitor the presence of residual antiviral drugs, including amantadine, memantine, and rimantadine in human urine.
+Sol-gel poly(propylene glycol)-poly(ethylene glycol)-poly(propylene glycol)-coated FPSE membranes reached extraction equilibrium in just 20 min, thanks to the rapid mass transfer of the target analytes from the bulk of the sample to the FPSE membrane due to the engineered affinity of the sol-gel sorbent towards the target analytes via different intermolecular interactions and the sponge-like porous structure of the sol-gel sorbent.
+A matrix-matched calibration curve was developed in the range of 5-100 ng ml-1 to aid the quantitative analysis of the target analytes in the unknown clinical samples.
 The FPSE combined with UPLC-ESI-MS/MS method provides LOD values in the range of 0.2-0.8 ng/mL and LOQ value of 5 ng/mL for all target analytes.
-It is worth mentioning that, unlike other sample preparation techniques, FPSE didn't require any kind of pretreatment of urine sample prior to the extraction of analytes on FPSE membrane.
+It is worth mentioning that, unlike other sample preparation techniques, FPSE did not require any kind of pretreatment of urine samples prior to the extraction of analytes on the FPSE membrane.